pulumi/docs/content/docs/pulumi-cloud/deployments/customer-managed-agents.md

 Customer-Managed Agents support all the [deployment triggers](/docs/pulumi-cloud/deployments/#deployment-triggers) currently offered by Pulumi Deployments such as click to deploy, the Pulumi Deployments REST API, git push to deploy, Review Stacks, and remote Automation API.

 {{% notes "info" %}}
 Customer-Managed Agents is available on the Business Critical edition of Pulumi Cloud.
 [Contact sales](/contact/?form=sales) if you are interested and want to enable Customer-Managed Agents.
-If you are a self-hosted Pulumi Cloud customer, please [get in touch](https://share.hsforms.com/1YajiJ73sSuGn5RoTkyvKxg2mxud) to be notified when it is available.
 {{% /notes %}}

 ## Using Customer-Managed Agents